cathugger/mkp224o/README.txt

 For context, see <https://gitweb.torproject.org/torspec.git/plain/rend-spec-v3.txt>.

 REQUIREMENTS:
-C99 compatible compiler, libsodium, GNU make, GNU autoconf, UNIX-like platform (currently tested in Linux and OpenBSD).
+C99 compatible compiler (gcc and clang should work), libsodium (including headers), GNU make,
+GNU autoconf (to generate configure script, needed only if not using release tarball), UNIX-like platform (currently tested in Linux and OpenBSD, but should also build under cygwin and msys2).
+For debian-like linux distros, this should be enough to prepare for building:
+`apt install gcc libsodium-dev make autoconf`.

 BUILDING:
 `./autogen.sh` to generate configure script, if it's not there already.